Trisdoan/SQL/People Analytics Case Study/README.md

  ### 8. What is the difference in employee count between the 3rd and 4th ranking departments by size?

+#### Steps:
+- Firstly, I counted employees for each deparment, including managers.
+- The I created another **CTE** which contains rank of the size between departments and also their differences
+- Finally, I extracted the size difference for the 3th department and 4th department

 ````sql
 WITH dept_size AS (